EUDAT-Training/B2SHARE-Training/api/08_Special_requests.md

 >>> r = requests.delete(url, params=payload, headers=header)
 ```

-On a successfull request, the response code should be 204 while there is no response message:
+On a successful request, the response code should be 204 while there is no response message:

 ```python
 >>> print r